dhinakg/vm-rpc/README.md

 **Works with VMware Workstation 14/15, and Hyper-V. VMware Player 14/15 users, see [here](https://github.com/dhinakg/vm-rpc/blob/master/vix.md).**

-**Do you have VMware Workstation 14?
-Please see [here](https://github.com/dhinakg/vm-rpc/releases/tag/vmware-vix) to send me some files that I need.**

 How to use:
 1. Create a Discord app. (https://discordapp.com/developers/)
 2. Install Python 3.